romkatv/ChunkIO/README.md

   * Efficient chunk lookup: `O(1)` to find the first or the last chunk whose start file position is in the specified range.
   * ChunkIO files can be appended to and read in the face of corruptions and truncations.
 Corrupted chunks are ignored by readers.
   * Chunk overhead is 40 bytes, out of which 16 bytes are user-defined data.
 Plus additional overhead of 16 bytes for every 64KB of chunk data, which is used to implement efficient chunk lookup and to allow readers to continue past corrupted data.
-  * No assumptions are made about the ordering or atomicity of file writes.
+  * No assumptions are made about ordering or atomicity of file writes.
 This makes ChunkIO usable on any filesystem.

 ## Examples